Contact Us

 Linell Moss

-You are invited to join Friends of the St. Johnsbury Athenaeum monthly meetings!
+You are invited to join The Friends of the St. Johnsbury Athenaeum monthly meetings!
 We generally meet on the last Thursday of each month at 9:30 am.

 If you have questions about the Friends of the St. Johnsbury Athenaeum, contact Adele West-Fisher at awestfisher@stjathenaeum.org or 802-745-1391.

-The meetings are free, ADA accessible and open to the public.
+The meetings are free, ADA accessible, and open to the public.

 Linell Moss